Dotsworthy/gym_management_ruby_project_codeclan_week4/README.md

 # Gym-Management-Ruby-Project-CCW4
-CodeClan ruby project showcase of a gym management app for admin.
+CodeClan ruby project showcase of a gym management app for admin based on the following brief:

-Gym
+# Gym
 A local gym has asked you to build a piece of software to help them to manage memberships, and register members for classes.

-MVP
+# MVP
 The app should allow the gym to create / edit / delete members The app should allow the gym to create / edit / delete classes The app should allow the gym to add members to specific classes